This role is a unique opportunity to work on some of the most important questions around decarbonizing Canada’s economy.

 - A cover letter that explains why you want to work with us, why you’d be a good fit, and where you’d like to physically be located when working for us

-- If you have graphic design or web skills you’d like to showcase, include a portfolio of no more than five pieces of work
+- If you have design skills you’d like to showcase, include a portfolio of no more than five pieces of work

 Applications will be accepted on a rolling basis until the position is filled.